We're here to help. What's on your mind?

 PBCRC is a Pateros based non-profit corporation that provides a location and infrastructure for community needs.
 Our purpose is to connect community individuals and families with critical resources through case management, client advocacy, and behavioral/mental health services.

-Gene came to Pateros 25 years ago with his wife, Carlene, a Pateros native and the town’s current mayor.
+Gene came to Pateros 28 years ago with his wife, Carlene, a Pateros native and the town’s current mayor.
 A graduate of Washington State University with a B.S. in Physical Education, Gene was the Head Women’s Rowing Coach at W.S.U. for six years, at Gonzaga University for two, and has been the Head Volleyball Coach at Pateros High School since 1995.
 In 2005, he founded Confluence Volleyball Club at PHS and has been its director and one of its coaches since.
-He has been the United States Postal Service delivery driver for the town of Bridgeport since 2009.
-Daughter Jessi is an architecture student at Montana State University and son Danny is in 10th grade at Pateros School.
+He has been the United States Postal Service delivery driver for the town of Bridgeport since 2009-2020.
+He serves on Treehouse Preschool Board of Directors.
+Daughter Jessi is an architecture student at Montana State University and son Danny is a recent grad of Pateros High School.
 The son of a career U.S. Navy Chaplain and a Registered Nurse who gave 40 years to care and teaching, Gene has lived many places and likes it best right here in Pateros.

 Director, Board Secretary

 Grace grew up in New York and Connecticut, received her Bachelor of Science in Nursing at Messiah College in 1987, and Masters of Science in Nursing from University of Washington family nurse practitioner program in 1992.
-She has always had a passion for working with underserved populations, and enjoys rural lifestyle and the outdoors.
-She works part time with Confluence Health as a primary care provider in Brewster, and serves on the school board for Pateros school district and the Treehouse Preschool.
-She enjoys playing piano and encouraging kids to pursue the arts.
+She has always had a passion for working with underserved populations and enjoys rural lifestyle and the outdoors.
+She works part time with Confluence Health as a primary care provider in Brewster and serves on the board of directors for Pateros School District and the Treehouse Preschool.
+She enjoys playing piano and encouraging students to pursue the arts and sciences.

 Director, Board Treasurer